Ivan Bogachev

 ...—G—G————G—G—...

-There are endless ways to construct the graphs.
-The ideal one, that will have at least three connections between any combination of its parts, will be the most stable one.
-Three connections will have to be destroyed in order to split it.
-In reality, it is impossible to build the ideal graph.
-Even the very close to the ideal one will be very difficult to build in practice, because of the inability to choose the members and the lack of resources in general.
-And this graph will start to slow down the progress eventually.
-This is another problem to expect.
+In reality, it is impossible to build the ideal graph for a big society.
+Even a very close to the ideal one will be very difficult to build in practice, because of our inability to choose the members and lack of resources in general.
+And that graph will start to slow down the progress eventually.

-It can be a good idea to intentionally combine these two types of graphs to have stability in the core and progress on the perimeter.
+It can be a good idea to intentionally combine these two types of graphs, to have stability in the core and progress on the perimeter.

-Following these ideas, we can try to build a system as efficient as we can within our limitations, protect our legacy, and help our branch of evolution continue its existence.
+Following these ideas, we can try to build a system as efficient as we can within our limitations, protect our legacy, and help our branch of evolution to continue its existence.